 01 of 13

 It can be hard to make new friends in any city, but it can be especially difficult in the Washington DC metropolitan area.
-Since many people in the capital region are very career focused, they have a tendency to work long hours and socially isolate themselves.
+Since many people in the capital region are very career focused, they have a tendency to work long hours, and socially isolate themselves.
 If you are new in town or just want to make some new friends, you can easily meet people who share your interests by joining local clubs, organizations, and activities.
-This article offers ideas and valuable resources to help you make long-lasting connections in the Washington DC area.Continue to 2 of 13 below.
+Below are ideas and valuable resources to help you make long-lasting connections in the Washington DC area.Continue to 2 of 13 below.

 02 of 13

 Running, hiking, and biking are popular recreational activities and the Washington DC area offers some beautiful places to get outdoors and enjoy them.
 Join a running, hiking or bicycling club and enjoy a variety of group activities.
 Participate in a marathon or volunteer to plan a guided hike or bike ride and you will meet active people who enjoy fitness and exploring new places.Continue to 3 of 13 below.

 03 of 13